-Health coverage for a domestic partner, same-sex spouse, and any children of the partner or spouse, is typically a taxable benefit.
+Health coverage for a domestic partner, and any children of a domestic partner, is typically a taxable benefit.

-The Internal Revenue Service (IRS) offers a tax break for health-related expenses incurred by a “qualifying relative.”
-Under IRS code section 152, a domestic partner (of either gender), a same-sex spouse, and children of a domestic partner or same-sex spouse qualify for favorable tax treatment if they meet all of the following conditions:
+The Internal Revenue Service offers a tax break for health-related expenses incurred by a “qualifying relative.”
+Under IRS code section 152 (as modified by Code 105 (b)), a domestic partner and children of a domestic partner, qualify for favorable tax treatment if:

-This information may not include everything you need to know about this topic and is not a substitute for a professional assessment of your individual situation.
+This information may not include everything you need to know.
+The Health Service System cannot provide tax advice.
 Please consult with a professional tax advisor before taking any action.
-Be aware you remain subject to all state and federal tax law and will be responsible for any consequences that result from the forms, documents or declarations you submit to the Health Service System.
+You remain subject to all state and federal tax law and will be responsible for any consequences that result from the forms, documents or declarations submitted to the Health Service System.